Download the all-new Republic app:

 Advertisement

-Britain officially leaves European Union on Jan.
-31 after a debilitating political period that has bitterly divided nation since 2016 Brexit referendum.
-Difficult negotiations setting out new relationship between Britain and its European neighbours will continue throughout 2020.
-This series of stories chronicles Britain’s tortured relationship with Europe from post-World War II years to present.
+Britain officially leaves the European Union on Jan.
+31 after a debilitating political period that has bitterly divided the nation since the 2016 Brexit referendum.
+Difficult negotiations setting out the new relationship between Britain and its European neighbours will continue throughout 2020.
+This series of stories chronicles Britain’s tortured relationship with Europe from the post-World War II years to the present.

 ——